Polymer Clay Pixel Slabs, Stepped Layers, and Mirrored Pairs

 Keep The Edge Crisp While You Stack

-Attach the layers with just enough pressure to bond them.
-If you flatten the face while you are still building it, the staircase edge disappears.
+Press the layers just until they grab without flattening the step profile.
+If the front face sinks while you are still building, the staircase edge disappears.

 Clay Blade Set is useful here because it trims corners and stepped inserts more cleanly than a craft knife once the shapes get small.